Predicated Diffusion: Predicate Logic-Based Attention Guidance for Text-to-Image Diffusion Models: Additional Experiments and Results

 Figure~\ref{fig:ablation1} summarizes the results for modification.
-In the first row, a noun implicates an adjective, indicating that the object represented by the noun is uniformly colored by the hue represented by the adjective.
-This allows other objects, such as the background, to share the same color.
+In the first row, a noun implicates an adjective, indicating that the object specified by the noun is uniformly colored by the hue specified by the adjective.

+This implication allows other objects, such as the background, to share the same color, making it suitable for representing modifications in general.
+As another example, consider the prompt ``a sunbathed car,'' which indicates that the car should be depicted as sunbathed and allows other objects to also appear sunbathed.
 Conversely, when an adjective implicates a noun, the area colored by the adjective becomes a subset of that of the object, suggesting partial coloring of the object, as shown in the second row.
-With a biimplication, the color and object regions perfectly overlap.
-Therefore, biimplication is preferable to avoid attribute leakage, though implication may be useful depending on the context.
+With the biimplication in the last row, the color and object regions perfectly overlap.
+Therefore, biimplication is preferable to avoid attribute leakage.
 A clear correspondence can be found between the semantics of propositions and the generated results.

 Figure~\ref{fig:ablation2} summarizes the results for possession.
-In the first row, a grammatical object implicates a grammatical subject, and the results show the subject in possession of the object.
+In the first row, a grammatical object implicates a grammatical subject, and the results show the subjects in possession of the objects.
 Conversely, the second row shows that when the subject implicates the object, the subject becomes part of the object.
 For example, instead of ``A monkey having a bag,'' the situation resembles ``A bag envelops a monkey.''
 Similarly, instead of ``A panda having a suitcase,'' the scene is more like ``A panda serves as a pattern on the suitcase.''
 In cases of biimplication, the subject and object are often mixed together to form one object.
 Thus, implicating the subject by the object most accurately represents the subject in possession of the object.